HiKami172/excel-translator/README.md

 - `--auth_key`: DeepL API key.
 If not provided, uses DEEPL_API_KEY env variable.
 - `--overwrite`: Substitute cells' values with translations.
 - `--outfile`: Output file path.
 By default, the script will overwrite the original Excel file.
-- `--source_language`: Language code for the source language.
+- `--source`: Language code for the source language.
 If not provided, DeepL tries to detect it.
-- `--target_language`: Language code for the language you want to translate the text into.
+- `--target`: Language code for the language you want to translate the text into.
 English by default

 Language codes for DeepL API can be found here: https://www.deepl.com/docs-api/translate-text/